Epidemic extinction in a simplicial susceptible-infected-susceptible model: Abstract

 \section{Abstract}

 We study the extinction of epidemics in a simplicial susceptible-infected-susceptible model, where each susceptible individual becomes infected either by two-body interactions ($S+I \to 2I$) with a rate $\beta$ or by three-body interactions ($S+2I \to 3I$) with a rate $\beta (1+\delta)$, and each infected individual spontaneously recovers ($I \to S$) with a rate $\mu$.
 We focus on the case $\delta>0$ that embodies a synergistic reinforcement effect in the group interactions.
-By employing the Wentzel–Kramers–Brillouin approximation for the master equation, the problem is reduced to finding the zero-energy trajectories in an effective Hamiltonian system.
-We reveal two different scenarios for optimal path to extinction, and derive the associated action $\mathcal{S}$ for $\beta_b<\beta<\beta_c$ and for $\beta>\beta_c$, where $\beta_b=4 (1+\delta)/(2+\delta)^2$ and $\beta_c=1$.
-The action $\mathcal{S}$ shows different scaling laws near $\beta_b$ and $\beta_c$, characterized by two different exponents: 3/2 and 1.
+By using the theory of large fluctuations to solve approximately for the master equation, we reveal two different scenarios for optimal path to extinction, and derive the associated action $\mathcal{S}$ for $\beta_b<\beta<\beta_c$ and for $\beta>\beta_c$, where $\beta_b=4 (1+\delta)/(2+\delta)^2$ and $\beta_c=1$ are two different bifurcation points.
+The action $\mathcal{S}$ shows different scaling laws with the distance of the infectious rate to the transition points $\beta_b$ and $\beta_c$, characterized by two different exponents: 3/2 and 1, respectively.
 Interestingly, the second-order derivative of $\mathcal{S}$ with respect to $\beta$ is discontinuous at $\beta=\beta_c$, while $\mathcal{S}$ and its first-order derivative are both continuous, reminiscent of the second-order phase transitions in equilibrium systems.
 Finally, a rare-event simulation method is used to compute the mean extinction time, which depends exponentially on $\mathcal{S}$ and the size $N$ of the population.
 The simulations results are in well agreement with the proposed theory.